balintradics/BayesCodes/README.md

 # BayesCodes
-Collection of notebooks to demonstrate Bayesian data analysis.
+Collection of educational notebooks to demonstrate Bayesian data analysis through simple (coinflip) and more advanced (Background/Signal, neutrino oscillation) examples using the PyMC python library.